2026-04-06

 - 100% test coverage on critical paths — If you haven't tested it, the auditor will spend time finding bugs you could have caught for free.

-- Run static analysis and fix all high/medium findings — Run Slither, Aderyn, or Mythril and fix everything before the audit starts.
-Don't pay auditors $500/hour to find things a free tool catches.
+- Run static analysis first — Run Slither, Aderyn, or Mythril and fix everything.
+Don't pay auditors $500/hr to find things a free tool catches.

-- Prepare documentation — Architecture doc, deployment config, list of known risks, and any areas you're worried about.
+- Prepare documentation — Architecture doc, deployment config, known risks, areas of concern.
 Good docs = faster, cheaper audit.

-- Budget for remediation time — Plan for 2-4 weeks of fixes after the audit.
+- Budget for remediation — Plan for 2–4 weeks of fixes.
 No codebase comes back clean on the first pass.

 Choosing an Auditor